kperusko/cheatsheet/linux.md

 get Foo.txt (with connected with sftp gets the file Foo.txt from remote server)

 sudo su (login as super user)
+su - foobar (login as foobar user - but spawn shell in login mode - e.g. bash reads ~/.bash_profile in login mode and ~/.bashrc in nonlogin mode)

 df -ahT /foo/bar/ (displays file system disk usage and partition types; if path is ommited all mounted disk usage is displayed) mount (used for mounting filesystem or displaying the mounted filesystem if used without options)